 The Village of Covington Government Center is located at 1 South High Street in Covington.
-Elected officials consist of mayor Ed McCord and six council members; Keith Warner, Lois Newman, Bud Weer, Joyce Robertson, Scott Tobias and Judy Smith.
+Elected officials consist of mayor Ed McCord and six council members; Keith Warner, Lois Newman, Bud Weer, Dawn Duff, Scott Tobias and Judy Smith.
 Michael Busse is the Village Administrator.

 Ed McCord, Mayor

 Ed was born in Portsmouth, Ohio and raised in Ashville, Ohio (small town south of Columbus).
 He graduated from Teays Valley High School and received his Bachelor of Science Degree in Education from Ohio University.
 Ed later obtained his Master’s Degree from Wright State University, Dayton, Ohio.

 Ed moved to Covington in 1975 after accepting a teaching position with the Covington Exempted Village Schools.
 From 1975-1985 he served as a teacher, coach and administrator within the school district.
 In 1985, Ed left Covington to pursue a career as a school administrator.
 During the years of 1985-2002, Ed was principal at Ayersville High School in Defiance, Ohio; Madison Plains High School, London, Ohio; and Hilliard Heritage Middle School, Hilliard, Ohio.
 In 2002, Ed and his family returned to Covington in pursuit of the small town values that they had greatly missed.
 He completed his administrative career as principal at Piqua Junior High School, Piqua, Ohio, where he retired in 2009.

 Ed has served as Mayor of the Village of Covington since 2010.
 He was first elected Mayor in 2010 to fulfill the unexpired term of the late Gary Bell.
 Ed has since been re-elected twice and is currently beginning his second four year term.
 Prior to being Mayor, he was appointed to Village Council in 2009.
 Ed believes his position as Mayor offers him a unique opportunity to help preserve Covington’s small town values, while at the same time promoting a high quality of living as well as growth within the community.

 Ed and his wife, Lisa, have been married for over 30 years.
 They have three married children and five grandchildren.
 Ed’s interests include Covington Buccaneer sports, as well as other sports in general.
 He enjoys reading, golfing, vacationing in Hilton Head Island and spending time with family.

 Michael, Busse, Village Administrator